mahfooz-code/hive-tutorial/data-model/datamodel-view.md

 	It is usually used with user-defined table-generating functions in Hive, such as explode(), for data normalization or processing JSON data.
 	LateralView first applies the table-generation function to the data, and then joins the function's input and output together.

+	SELECT name, workplace FROM employee_internal
+	LATERAL VIEW explode(work_place) wp as workplace;

+	**Result will not be generated due to null values**

+	SELECT name, workplace FROM employee_internal
+	LATERAL VIEW explode(split(null, ',')) wp as workplace;

+	**By adding OUTER after LATERAL VIEW, we can ensure we generate the result even if the table-generating function's output is NULL:**

+	SELECT name, workplace FROM employee_internal
+	LATERAL VIEW OUTER explode(split(null, ',')) wp as workplace;